mnemnion/ax/ax spec.md

 I would like to thank Josh Lauffer, my moshav in the Kabbalah, who instilled a lifelong interest in the inherent properties of natural numbers.

-Humble gratitude and love is due to any and all who have been kind to me, during one of my manic episodes in which I was convinced that alien intelligence was teaching me things.
-Whether I have succeed in my quest to write a Kabbalistic computer is for the judgement of my peers to infer.

 A special shout-out to Al, to whom much credit must incur, indeed.